 Samuel Helfont, PhD

-Helfont holds a PhD and MA in Near Eastern Studies from Princeton University.
-Prior to moving to Monterey, he completed a three year post-doctoral lectureship at the University of Pennsylvania.
-He has also served as a Visiting Assistant Professor at Haverford College, and was the recipient of US Scholar Research Support Fellowship from the Hoover Library and Archives at Stanford University.
+Helfont holds a PhD in Near Eastern Studies from Princeton University.
+Prior to moving to Monterey, he completed a three-year post-doctoral lectureship at the University of Pennsylvania.
+He maintains affiliations with the Abbasi Program in Islamic Studies at Stanford University and the Foreign Policy Research Institute in Philadelphia.
+He has served as a Visiting Assistant Professor at Haverford College and was the recipient of the US Scholar Research Support Fellowship from the Hoover Library and Archives at Stanford University.

 Compulsion in Religion: Saddam Hussein, Islam, and the Roots of Insurgencies in Iraq